mastectomy is surgery to remove a breast. Sometimes other tissues near the breast,

 the breast skin and the nipple and areola are kept.
 During surgery, the tissues

-doctor called a pathologist.
-If no breast cancer cells are found close to the nipple and areola, these
+cancer cells.
+If no breast cancer is found close to the nipple and areola, these

 areas can be saved.
 If cancer is found, the nipple must be removed.
 Reconstruction

-is done right after the mastectomy.
-Not all doctors
+is done right after this mastectomy.

-Breast reconstruction surgery after mastectomy
+Breast reconstruction surgery